schoolofcities/designing-deliberation/README.md

 # Designing Deliberation

-A process framework development tool created in collaboration with Daniel Fusca!
+A process framework development tool created by School of Cities in collaboration with Daniel Fusca!